overly-engineered/negligence/README.md

 ```
 ## Other dependencies

-Negligence will attempt to resolve any other depdendencies included into your test file.
+Negligence will attempt to resolve any other dependencies included in your test file.
 If you are running into a persistent error please raise an issue.

 ## Contributing